H-infinity is not E-infinity: spaces and spectra

 \begin{remark} Note that our definition of a $L(n)$ space is different from that of a $Q_n$ space used in \cite{KrL79}.
-Kraines and Lada restrict to the case when $X$ is connected, in which case $L$ could be replaced with $Q=\Omega^\infty\Sigma^\infty.$ In this respect, our definition is more general.
+Kraines and Lada restrict to the case when $X$ is connected, in which case $L$ could be replaced with $Q=\Omega^\infty\Sigma^\infty.$ In this respect, our definition is more general. \end{remark}

-Our definition differs from that of Kraines and Lada in another way.
-Their definition of a $Q_n$ space is a cubical analogue of the above definition, while maps of $Q_n$ spaces are defined simplicially.
-Such a definition requires one to continually translate between these two worlds.
-We take this opportunity to propose the above alternative definition which is simpler to manipulate and can be easily adapted to any reasonable category of algebras over an operad.

-Restricting to connected spaces, one can probably relate the two definitions using the Quillen equivalence between simplicial and cubical sets \cite{Jar06d,Cis06}.
-In any case, we only require these notions to coincide when $X$ is connected and $n\leq 2,$ in which case the equivalence is immediate. \end{remark}

-We illustrate our definition with a sequence of examples (for more detailed exposition and proofs see \cite{KrL79} or \cite[V]{CLM76}). \begin{example}\ \nopagebreak \begin{enumerate} \item By definition, every space is a $L(0)$ space. \item A space $X$ is $L(1),$ if the canonical map $X\rightarrow LX$ admits a retraction $\mu$. \item Let $\mu_L$ denote the structure map $L^2\rightarrow L.$ A space $X$ is $L(2),$ if it is $L(1)$ and we have a specified homotopy $I\times L^2X\rightarrow X$ between $\mu\mu_L$ and $\mu(\mu).$ In other words, $X$ is a strictly unital $L$-algebra in the homotopy category of pointed spaces. \item A space $X$ is $L(\infty)$ if and only if it is a strong homotopy retract of a $L$-algebra.
+We illustrate our definition with a sequence of examples (for more detailed exposition and proofs see \cite{KrL79} or \cite[V]{CLM76}). \begin{example}\ \nopagebreak \begin{enumerate} \item By definition, every based space is a $L(0)$ space. \item A based space $X$ is $L(1),$ if the canonical map $X\rightarrow LX$ admits a retraction $\mu_X$, which we can regard as the multiplication on $X$. \item A space $X$ is $L(2),$ if it is $L(1)$ and we have a specified homotopy $I\times L^2X\rightarrow X$ between $\mu_X\mu$ and $\mu(\mu).$ In other words, $X$ is an $L$-algebra in the homotopy category of pointed spaces. \item In the case $L$ is the monad associated to an operad, by a result of Lada \cite{CLM76}, $X$ is $L(\infty)$ if and only if it admits an $L$-algebra structure.
 If the components of $X$ form a group under the induced multiplication, then $X$ is $L(\infty)$ if and only if it has the homotopy type of an infinite loop space. \end{enumerate} \end{example}

-There is an obvious analogue of the above definition with based spaces replaced by spectra over $S^0$ and $L$ replaced by $L.$ Since the category of $L$-algebras in spectra over $S^0$ is isomorphic to the cateogory $E_\infty$ ring spectra \cite[6.2]{May09}, we obtain an analogous categorical filtration between spectra under $S^0$ and $E_\infty$ ring spectra.
+There is an obvious analogue of the above definition with based spaces replaced by spectra under $S^0$, where $L$ is the monad whose algebras are $E_\infty$ ring spectra in this category \cite[6.2]{May09}.
+So we obtain an analogous categorical filtration between spectra under $S^0$ and $E_\infty$ ring spectra.

-Applying this equivalence to the definition of $L(n)$ spectra, we see that the definition of an $L(2)$ spectrum is precisely the definition of a strictly unital $H_\infty$ ring spectrum \cite{BMMS86}.
+Applying this equivalence to the definition of $L(n)$ spectra, we see that the definition of an $L(2)$ spectrum is precisely the definition of a $H_\infty$ ring spectrum under $S^0$ \cite{BMMS86}.
+By Lemma \ref{lem:QD} we see that applying $\Sigma^{\infty}_+$ to the map